malthuswaswrong/Sprocit/README.md

 ## Current Limitations

-- Sprocit only supports stored procedures that return a single result set and the result is `IEnumerable<T>`.
+- Sprocit only supports result sets that can be mapped to `IEnumerable<T>` collections (single or as part of a tuple for multiple result sets).
 - Sprocit only supports stored procedures that return a result set that can be mapped to a record or class with primitive type properties.
 Dapper does the mapping.
 So if Dapper can do it with it's default behavior, Sprocit can do it.